olleharstedt/subsetphp/README.md

 > It looks into possibilities such as having some types ref counted and not others (IRefCounted!), or having specific instances ref counted, and why none of these solutions were deemed acceptable.

+Tune GC to waste memory for higher throughput.

+Reference counting or garbage collecting?
+Must use refcount because of destructors.
+Remove destructors and deterministic free.

+Dead simple GC using shadow-stack and malloc list with mark-sweep.

+### Escape analysis

 Escape analysis - decide what can be stack allocated and what must be heap allocated during compile time.
+LLVM has some support if malloc has the right sig?

+> LLVM already removes malloc+(perhaps compare with null)+free.

+Take a look at:

+    Instruction *InstCombiner::visitMalloc(Instruction &MI) {
+      // If we have a malloc call which is only used in any amount of comparisons
+      // to null and free calls, delete the calls and replace the comparisons with
+      // true or false as appropriate.
+      if (IsOnlyNullComparedAndFreed(MI)) {

+HeapToStack promotion pass?

+### Resources

 Some resources on why GC can be preferred over refcount (C#, D):